CopernicaMarketingSoftware/Documentation/Publisher/en/how-to-create-a-responsive-html-email-from-scratch.md

 To make the columns flow over each other you need to use display block.
 This enables stacking.

 Note that we've used the `!important` declaration here.
 Normally you don’t need to do this but it’s common practice to use this declaration when building HTML email templates within media queries.
-With this declaration you override all the inline styles that sometimes get priority.
+With this declaration you override all the inline styles.
 For email, it's best to use only inline styles, because some clients do not support embedded style sheets yet.
 We know inline CSS can be a bit of a hassle to write, so Copernica Marketing Software has a tool to inlinize your CSS automatically.
 Create a clear structure of classes in your document: not only does this make your source code look more organized, it also makes style sheets and media queries a lot easier to write.

 ## Other best practices